 During the Colin Kaepernick NFL Controversy, the Media Covered the Issue Extensively

-Coverage appeared in nearly every major newspaper.
+Coverage appeared in nearly every major news outlet, ranging from conservative to liberal.
 Especially in the weeks following Kaepernick's first protest, the articles were nearly non-stop.
+One major newspaper published more than two dozen articles in the first two weeks alone.

 Discussion of Kaepernick's protest appeared in nearly every major news outlet, from the New York Times to the Wall Street Journal to cable news networks.